Online Estimation and Optimization of Utility-Based Shortfall Risk: Introduction

 Moving beyond UBSR estimation, we also consider the problem of optimizing UBSR within a parameterized class of random variables.
 The motivation for this problem lies in understanding the risk sensitivity in a portfolio management application \cite{rockafellar2000optimization,zhaolin2016convex}.
 Specifically, an investor could choose to distribute his/her capital among different assets, and the decision parameter governing the capital distribution is to be optimized to decide the best allocation.
-The utility function that goes into the definition of UBSR would encode the investor's risk preference, and the goal is to find the best decision parameter to minimize risk, as quantified by UBSR.
+The utility function that goes into the definition of UBSR would encode the investor's risk preference, and the goal is to find the best decision parameter to minimize the risk, as quantified by UBSR.

 For the problem of UBSR optimization, we propose a stochastic gradient algorithm, and derive non-asymptotic bounds on its performance.
 Stochastic gradient (SG) methods have a long history, and non-asymptotic analysis of such schemes has garnered a lot of attention over the last decade, see \cite{bottou2018optimization} for a survey.
-Unlike in a classic SG setting, the UBSR optimization problem involves \emph{biased} function measurements, which presents some technical challenges.
+Unlike in a classic SG setting, the UBSR optimization problem involves \emph{biased} measurements of both the UBSR value, as well as its derivative, which presents some technical challenges.
 Specifically, the UBSR estimation scheme is biased, in the sense that the estimation error does not have zero expectation.
 This is unlike in the classical SG settings, where the estimation error is assumed to be zero mean.
 In our setting, even though the estimation error is not zero-mean, the error can be reduced by increasing the batch size used for estimation.
-For the purpose of gradient estimation, we leverage the UBSR sensitivity formula derived in \cite{zhaolin2016convex}, and use a natural estimator of this quantity based on i.i.d. samples.
-By controlling the batch size, we are able to derive a $O(1/n)$ rate for the SG algorithm to optimize the UBSR.
+For the purpose of gradient estimation, we leverage the UBSR sensitivity formula derived in \cite{zhaolin2016convex}, and use a natural estimator of this quantity based on independent and identically distributed (i.i.d.) samples.
+By controlling the batch size, we derive a $O(1/n)$ rate for the SG algorithm's mean-squared error to optimize the UBSR under a strongly convex objective.
+For the case of a convex objective, we obtain a $O(1/n)$ convergence rate for the objective function by employing a geometric phase-wise step size reduction scheme from \cite{jain2019making}.